 Charges against teenagers dropped after Channel crossings deaths tragedy

-Two boys appeared at Sevenoaks Youth Court on Wednesday, where charges of entering the UK illegally were discontinued, court staff said.
+One boy due to appear at Sevenoaks Youth Court on Wednesday had a charge of entering the UK illegally discontinued, court staff said.

 Support truly